WordPress/sustainability/contribute.md

 Our team (and the whole WordPress project) use Slack to communicate in real time.

-To join WordPress Slack follow either the video you can find [in this guide](https://make.wordpress.org/chat/) or these [step by step writen instructitions](https://github.com/WordPress/contributor-day-handbook/blob/master/*Start%20Here%20-%20General%20Guides/How%20to%20join%20the%20WordPress.org%20Slack%20instance.md).
+To join WordPress Slack follow either the video you can find [in this guide](https://make.wordpress.org/chat/) or these [step by step written instructions](https://github.com/WordPress/contributor-day-handbook/blob/master/*Start%20Here%20-%20General%20Guides/How%20to%20join%20the%20WordPress.org%20Slack%20instance.md).

 Once you are in, find the #Sustainability Channel and say hi!